 Part of IBS can be related to food intolerances caused by enzyme insufficiency.
 This means your body does not make enough enzymes to break down certain foods.

-Digestive enzymes can be helpful for IBS in the following circumstances
+You may find digestive enzymes can be helpful for your IBS in the following circumstances;

-- You have a diagnosed intolerances to galacto-oligosaccharides (a type of FODMAP)
+- Intolerances to galacto-oligosaccharides (a type of FODMAP)

 I do not recommend that you trial mixed type enzyme as these have been proven not to work.